Trump looks to reset campaign amid pandemic with Tulsa rally

 Now, the unemployment rate stands at 13.3%, based on the most recent monthly report.
 The number of confirmed coronavirus cases has soared to about 2.2 million.
 The number of deaths reported in the U.S. has surpassed 119,000.
 Outrage over the criminal justice system’s treatment of minorities following the death of George Floyd and other African Americans has spawned protests around the nation.
 Only about a quarter of Americans say the country is headed in the right direction.

-Trump understands the stakes and was determined to return to his signature campaign events.
+Trump was determined to return to his signature campaign events.
 He dismissed complaints that bringing together throngs for an indoor rally risked spreading the coronavirus as nothing more than politics.

 “Big crowds and lines already forming in Tulsa.
 My campaign hasn’t started yet.
 It starts on Saturday night in Oklahoma!”
 Trump tweeted Friday.